 You can find tickets from a number of operators, including the park itself on its website and its specialty tour site where prices are a bit cheaper.

-If you're booking several top attractions in New York City and looking to save money, consider purchasing a Go City Explorer Pass, which includes discounted admission to the Statue of Liberty, American Museum of Natural History, Empire State Building and more tourist hot spots.
+If you're booking several top attractions in New York City and looking to save money, consider purchasing a Go City Explorer Pass, which includes discounted admission to One World Observatory, the 9/11 Memorial and Museum, the Statue of Liberty, the American Museum of Natural History, and more.

 Even if you opt not to climb Lady Liberty, I strongly recommended reserving ferry tickets in advance.
 It's not worth chancing a wait in line with the kids on the day of your visit, only to be told tickets are sold out.
 It's also worth noting a maximum of four tickets can be reserved per household (or credit card holder) and only one reservation can be made in a six-month period.

 Note: Each visitor must show photo ID matching the name on the ticket, so tickets are non-transferable.
 They are very strict about this.
 My husband couldn't go, and I called to change the name on the ticket but without success.

 Getting There: The Statue of Liberty is located on Liberty Island and operated by the National Park Service.
 The only way to get there is by ferry either from Battery Park in Manhattan or Liberty State Park in New Jersey.

 All ferries leaving from Battery travel first to Liberty Island and then to Ellis Island, before returning to Battery Park.
 All ferries departing from New Jersey’s Liberty State Park travel first to Ellis Island and then to Liberty Island before returning to Liberty State Park.